 Decorations were still of a 'home-made' variety.
 Young Ladies spent hours at Christmas Crafts, quilling snowflakes and stars, sewing little pouches for secret gifts and paper baskets with sugared almonds in them.
 Small bead decorations, fine drawn out silver tinsel came from Germany together with beautiful Angels to sit at the top of the tree.
 Candles were often placed into wooden hoops for safety.

-Charles Minnegrode introduced the custom of decorating trees in Williamsburg, Virginia in 1842.
+Then in 1842, Charles Minnegrode introduced the custom of decorating trees in Williamsburg, Virginia.

 Somewhere around 1846 - 48, Queen Victoria's husband, Prince Albert, was credited with bringing the first Christmas tree to Windsor Castle for the Royal Family.
 Some historians state that in actuality Queen Charlotte, Victoria's grandmother, recalled that a Christmas tree was in the Queen's lodge at Windsor on Christmas Day in 1800.
 It is certain that in the Illustrated London News in 1846, an illustration of Queen Victoria, Prince, Albert and their children around a Christmas tree appeared.
 Unlike the previous Royal family, Victoria was very popular with her subjects, and what was done at Court immediately became fashionable - not only in Britain, but with fashion-conscious East Coast American Society.